jeetsukumaran/delineate/docs/_sources/install.rst.txt

 -  `NumPy <https://numpy.org/>`__ (1.4.1 or greater)

-These dependencies should be installed automatically by running the ``pip`` command below.
+These dependencies should be installed automatically by running the ``pip`` command above.
 In case that does not work, you can manually install these dependencies yourself by running:

 ::